 You can also try the simple exercises below at home in front of a mirror.
 They’ll help you become more aware of what your lips are doing and how tightly you need to hold them closed to keep saliva in.

 - Close your lips as tightly as possible and hold for a count of four, relax, then repeat five times.

 - Smack your lips together as if puffing on a pipe.

-- Purse your lips as if you are going to whistle or kiss someone, hold for a count of four and relax.
+- Purse your lips as if you’re going to whistle or kiss someone, hold for a count of four, and relax.

 Dry mouth problems

 Many people with Parkinson’s experience dry mouth problems, and this may be linked to Parkinson’s medication.
 Because saliva acts as a lubricant during chewing and swallowing, a dry mouth may feel uncomfortable.
 Saliva is also important to keep your mouth healthy, and stop problems like sores, bad breath, infections, tooth decay and gum disease.

 Some tips for dealing with a dry mouth include: